Nice to meet you.

 Show your appreciation

 Before even giving an answer to your contact at the company, you should express your gratitude for being offered the position.
-By now, you’ve likely gone through a couple of interviews or discussions with the company.
+By now, you’ve likely gone through a couple of interview process or discussions with the company.
 They have put forth time and resources in determining whether you’re a good fit and you don’t want that to go unrecognized.
 This also serves to show friendliness and goodwill to the company.

 Be timely